 SECTION 2.
+ELECTIONS (ARTICLE III.
+MEMBERSHIP)

-ELECTIONS (Article III.
-Membership)
+A. Election of Faculty Senators (Article III.
+Section 3.A)

-- A. Election of Faculty Senators (Article III.
-Section 3.A) - A faculty academic unit is a single academic unit (excluding the individual campuses) having a Chair, Dean or Director.
-Currently there are seven: Business/PADM, Career Education, Education, Humanities, Library, Natural Sciences, and Social Sciences. - (2) Between March 1 and March 10, each faculty academic unit will elect or re-elect a Senator.
-All members of the Faculty Assembly are eligible to vote for one senator from their faculty academic unit and one senator from their campus. - (3) Faculty academic units will establish their own procedures for filling this post. - (4) The current Chair or Dean, or Director of each faculty academic unit will coordinate the selection by a method that the unit determines. - (5) Current Chairs, Deans, or Directors will report selection results to the Senate President by March 15. - B. Election of Campus Senators (Article III.
-Section 3.B) - (1) By March 20, members of the Faculty Assembly on each campus (Ketchikan, Sitka, Juneau) will elect a Campus Senator. - (2) The incumbent Campus Senator will coordinate the election by a method that members of the Faculty Assembly at each campus shall determine. - (3) By March 31, incumbent Campus Senators will report election results to the Senate President.
+- (1) A faculty academic unit is a single academic unit (excluding the individual campuses) having a Chair, Dean or Director.
+Currently there are seven: Business and Public Administration, Vocational Technical Education, Education, Humanities, Library, Natural Sciences, and Social Sciences. - (2) Between March 1 and March 10, each faculty academic unit will elect or re-elect a Senator.
+All members of the Faculty Assembly are eligible to vote for one senator from their faculty academic unit and one Campus Senator from each campus. - (3) Faculty academic units will establish their own procedures for filling this post. - (4) The current Chair, or in the absence of a chair, the Dean or Director of each faculty academic unit will coordinate the selection by a method that the unit determines. - (5) Current Chairs, Deans, or Directors will report selection results to the Senate President by March 15.

+B. Election of Campus Senators (Article III.
+Section 3.B)

+- (1) By March 20, members of the Faculty Assembly on each campus (Ketchikan, Sitka, and Juneau) will elect a Campus Senator. - (2) The incumbent Campus Senator will coordinate the election by a method that members of the Faculty Assembly at each campus shall determine. - (3) By March 31, incumbent Campus Senators will report election results to the Senate President.